 Tactical Backpack manufacturers generally list the volume that their bags can hold in inches or litres .To be clear this measurement includes all the space in the bag including the space taken up by pockets or compartments but for backpacks with externally attachable pooches you have check if the volume includes those are not.

-A tactical backpack will be considered as large when it holds 45 litres or more and packs which hold less would considered small.
+A tactical backpack will be considered as large when it holds 45 litres or more and packs which hold less would considered a small tactical backpack..

 To give you a better idea of how much gear it can hold you should keep in mind that when they determine how much volume of the bag has they fill it up with small plastic balls and then count the volume of it together.
 In the real world our gear don’t fit in so nicely together hence the military backpack will hold much less that its stated capacity.